julian0316/Predicting-and-Minimizing-the-likelihood-of-E-signing-a-loan-based-on-financial-history/README.md

-# Predicting the likelihood of E-signing a loan based on financial history
+# Predicting and Minimizing the likelihood of E-signing a loan based on financial history

 # Overview: